 You should note that in relation to some healthcare services, in addition to an annual limit there are other policy limits.
-These limits are all set out in the Coverage Tables and the List of Prostheses and Specialised Equipment.
+These limits are all set out in the Coverage Tables.

 How does Southern Cross calculate 'continuous cover' for some of the elements of cover?